 The Silvretta Arena is situated in the Austria Paznauntal and is connected with Switzerland.
 This ski region is one of the most-known and most extensive area of Austria and tourism is the number one industry here.See all our chalets and apartments in Silvretta Arena

 The villages Ischgl, Kappl, Galtür and See are all part of the Silvretta Arena, and have their own ski area.
 The villages are connected to one another by ski bus.
 The largest area in the ski region is the ski area of Ischgl, leading from Mondaine to the Swiss tax-free Samnaun.

-The Silvretta Arena offers over 347 km of piste.
+In total the Silvretta Arena consists off 367 km slopes.
 Below the winter sport areas with their ski areas are listed:

 This area is diverse and snow-certain and is connected to the Swiss Samnaun.
 Ischgl is a modern winter sport destination and offers lively après-ski.